Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 ![Figure 23.21]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-21.png" | absolute_url }})
 - Eye-specific domains are dependent on asynchronous patterns of activity (the "waves") spontaneously generated in the two eyes.
 - The establishment of binocular receptive fields depends on the correlated patterns of activity that arise from the two eyes as a consequence of vision.
-- Critical period of development: a period of time when intercellular communication alters a cell’s fate.
+- *Critical period of development*: a period of time when intercellular communication alters a cell’s fate.
-- Ocular dominance shift: the shift to monocular vision due to depriving one eye of stimuli.
+- *Ocular dominance shift*: the shift to monocular vision due to depriving one eye of stimuli.
 ![Figure 23.22]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-22.png" | absolute_url }})
 - Ocular dominance plasticity diminishes with age and coincides with the time of greatest growth of the head and eyes suggesting that development of binocular connections depends on this plasticity.
 - Ocular dominance is a form of plasticity and doesn’t follow the rule of "Use it or lose it".
-- Binocular competition: when the input from both eyes actively compete for synaptic control of the post-synaptic neuron.
+- *Binocular competition*: when the input from both eyes actively compete for synaptic control of the post-synaptic neuron.
 - Is ocular dominance due to disuse of the eye?
 - No, it’s due to competition as both eyes compete for the same neurons and if one eye is deprived, then it always loses.
 - If the activity of the two eyes is correlated and equal in strength, then the two inputs will be retained on the same cortical cell creating a cell with binocular receptive fields.